Powering Through Failure: How to Push Your Business or Nonprofit Past ‘No’

 By Kyle J. Smith, founder of Determination, Incorporated

 In the first half of 2018, I left my full-time job to start a business support group for formerly incarcerated people called Be the Boss, which is part of Determination Incorporated, a KC-based nonprofit that creates a pathway of opportunity for formerly incarcerated people through entrepreneurship.
-The past few months have been a fun time for our community as we prepared for the AltCap Your Biz Competition at Global Entrepreneurship Week - Kansas City.

 Even the most successful people have had their fair share of losses.
 At the end of the day, there are only two ways to learn anything: the hard way and the easy way.